near-ndc/widget-specs/NDC-academy.md

 # Tech Spec
 ## Functions
-What functions should the widget have
+What functions and functionalities should the widget have

 ## Process Flows
 Describe the process flows

+## Screens
+Describe the layout and content of the various screens within the widget

-## Dependant Widgets
+## Dependent Widgets
 Does the widget interact with other widgets?

 # Audit